-Malignant cord compression is defined by radiological evidence of indentation of the thecal sac.
+Malignant cord compression is defined by radiological evidence of indentation of the thecal sac secondary to cancer.

 The spinal cord is part of the central nervous system (CNS) and forms the main communication between the brain and peripheral nerves.
 It is surrounded by the meninges, the dura, arachnoid and pia mater.
 The thecal sac is a component of the dura mater (the outermost meningeal layer).

 Due to the similar pathophysiological processes, cauda equina syndrome due to cancer is normally incorporated under the heading of malignant cord compression.
 The cauda equina refers to the collection of lumbar, sacral and coccygeal nerve roots that descend from the end of the spinal cord at L1.